cergmin/shri-task-2/README.md

 **Checking result for the sprint #996 (empty sprint)**
 - Cards should have subtitle with sprint name
 - Users array should be empty in the leaders card
-- Users array should be empty in the vote card
 - Users array should be empty in the chart card
 - Activity card should have zero activity